Need Help? Give us a call.

 So QuickBooks Online matches what your bank or credit card institution says you have, says you spent, and says you earned.
 The ending balance of the prior month should match the beginning balance of the next month (even if just for a few seconds!).
 And your QuickBooks Online register balance at the end of the last month should certainly match the same on your bank statement.

 Your accountant will likely be the one who actually does your bank reconciliations in QuickBooks Online.
 If the chart of accounts is a backbone of accounting and if the bank feed is a backbone tool of QuickBooks Online, then bank reconciliation is the monthly culmination of life inside of your financial data.
 Reports are important no doubt, but bank reconciliation is crucial to a healthier business existence.
 If your bank reconciliation is current and the balances all match, the file itself is 98% healthy.

-Finally, bank reconciliation might be the very best barometer of how much time it is going to take an accountant to clean up your QBO file.
+Finally, this essential accounting task might be the very best barometer of how much time it is going to take your accountant to clean up your QBO file.

 Let’s walk through a step-by-step example of how to reconcile in QuickBooks Online.

 There are two ways to access the Reconcile module/page.
-You can click on “Accounting” in the side panel on the left, and then click on “Reconcile,” or, from the gear menu (under the gear icon), you can click on “Tools” and then “Reconcile.”
+You can click on “Accounting” in the side panel on the left, and then click on “Reconcile,” or, from the gear menu (A QuickBooks term referring to the gear icon), you can click on “Tools” and then “Reconcile.”
 Either option, will take you to the same place.
 See the first screenshot below.